YasinSalehi06/VTMonitorWin11/README.md

 </p>

 # **VirusTotal Background Scanner**
-A small Python script that runs in the background and automatically checks new files with VirusTotal.
+A small Python script that runs in the background and automatically checks new downloaded files using VirusTotal.

 ## **Usage**
 **Open the dashboard using the tray icon**